 Nour: Education systems should prioritise the development of skills and competencies in students that go beyond existing methodologies that focus on knowledge acquisition.

 Additionally, education systems should be inclusive and equitable, ensuring that all students have the opportunity to succeed, regardless of their background or circumstances.
 While the pandemic enabled significant advancements in education, including the adoption of online learning platforms, it also exposed major challenges that impede equitable access to education.
 This digital divide had an impact on disadvantaged and marginalised students, who to this date, may not have access to the necessary resources to participate in online learning.

 To achieve a system that is fit for the future, education should be supported by technology and other resources that help enable students to access education and learn at their own pace and in ways that are engaging and meaningful to them.
 It should also promote experiential learning and hands-on, real-world experiences to encourage students to take an active role in their own learning and development.

 “In ten years, I see a world shaped by the educational investments we make today.
 A world where these investments have minimised the opportunity divide and all young people are equally equipped with the tools and resources they need to live in a thriving society.”

 - William Appiah

 4. What is your vision for education globally in ten years’ time?

 William: In ten years, I see a world shaped by the educational investments we make today.
-A world where these investments have minimized the opportunity divide and all people are equally equipped with the tools and resources they need to live in a thriving society.
-Where organizations and professionals see providing mentorship to people as a privilege, not an obligation.
+A world where these investments have minimised the opportunity divide and all people are equally equipped with the tools and resources they need to live in a thriving society.
+Where organisations and professionals see providing mentorship to people as a privilege, not an obligation.
 One of my mentors shared this belief with me when I asked her why she was so invested in my mentorship.